-The NUS SGUnited Skills programme is subsidised by SkillsFuture Singapore; trainees will pay a net fee of $500 for a 6-month programme.
-You may pay this $500 fee with your SkillsFuture Credit (SFC), if you have sufficient balance in your SFC account.
+The NUS SGUnited Skills programme is subsidised by SkillsFuture Singapore; trainees will pay a net fee of $500 for a 6-month programme, or $750 for a 9-month programme.
+You may pay this fee with your SkillsFuture Credit (SFC), if you have sufficient balance in your SFC account.

 Employers who are interested in recruiting the trainees in the NUS SGUnited Skills programme are welcome to write to us at email@example.com.